 If you worked in the marketing department of an entertainment company, you might be interested in the mean number of songs a consumer downloads a month from iTunes.
-If so, you could conduct a survey and calculate the sample mean, \bar{x} , and the sample standard deviation, s.
-You would use \bar{x} to estimate the population mean and s to estimate the population standard deviation.
-The sample mean, \bar{x} , is the point estimate for the population mean, μ .
-The sample standard deviation, s, is the point estimate for the population standard deviation, σ .
+If so, you could conduct a survey and calculate the sample mean, $\bar{x}$ , and the sample standard deviation, s.
+You would use $\bar{x}$ to estimate the population mean and s to estimate the population standard deviation.
+The sample mean, $\bar{x}$ , is the point estimate for the population mean, $\mu$ .
+The sample standard deviation, s, is the point estimate for the population standard deviation, $\sigma$ .

-\overline{x} and s are each called a statistic.
+$\overline{x}$ and s are each called a statistic.

 A confidence interval is another type of estimate but, instead of being just one number, it is an interval of numbers.
 The interval of numbers is a range of values calculated from a given set of sample data.
-The confidence interval is likely to include an unknown population parameter.
+The confidence interval is likely to include the unknown population parameter.

-Suppose, for the iTunes example, we do not know the population mean μ , but we do know that the population standard deviation is $\sigma = 1$ and our sample size is 100.
-Then, by the central limit theorem, the standard deviation for the sample mean is
+Suppose, for the iTunes example, we do not know the population mean $\mu$ , but we do know that the population standard deviation is $\sigma = 1$ and our sample size is 100.
+Then, by the central limit theorem, the standard deviation of the sampling distribution of the sample means is